parflow/parflow/README-CMAKE.md

 	-DCMAKE_INSTALL_PREFIX=$(INSTALL_DIR)
 ```

-If TCL is not installed in the system locations (/usr or /usr/local)
-you need to specify the path with the <TODO> option.

 ### Step 4: Building and installing

 Once CMake has configured and created a set of Makefiles; building is